keyou/markdown/sample.md

 > A **`quality conscious`** and _organic_
 JavaScript quality guide

-This style guide aims to provide the ground rules for an application's JavaScript code, such that it's highly readable and consistent across different developers on a team.
+This style[baidu](http://baidu.com) guide aims to provide the ground rules for an application's JavaScript code, such that it's highly readable and consistent across different developers on a team.
 The focus is put on quality and coherence across the different pieces of your application.

 ## Goal